 Know what thermal shock is.

 Thermal shock is a sudden change in temperature from cold to hot or vice versa.
 This can affect the internal layers of your pan.
 Every non-stick pan we carry has at least three layers of heat-conducting metal that help distribute the heat properly.
 That means every part of the pan will respond to heat, not just the part above the ring of the hob.
 To keep your pan functioning powerfully, always remember to place your pan over low heat and gradually increase the temperature (nothing over medium-high heat).
-Never use the boost function on an induction hob.
+A reminder: Never use the boost function on an induction hob.
 Doing this will also help you rely less on recipe timings and more on your senses, since you are closely watching and smelling the food to check for doneness.

 Be careful when using certain oils.